-All higher education institutions are required under the Higher Education Standards Framework (2015) to undertake comprehensive reviews of all accredited courses of study.
+While all higher education institutions are required under the Higher Education Standards Framework (2015) to undertake comprehensive reviews of all accredited courses of study, the ultimate purpose is to improve and enhance quality internally in our institution.
 These reviews, on all accredited courses of study, must be overseen by peak academic governance processes at least every seven years and include external referencing or other benchmarking activities.
-An overview of the Higher Education Standards Framework can be found on the TEQSA website.

 Further information is available about Peer Review of Assessment through External Referencing.